Renumelb/Homework02/README.md

 ### Results <a name="subparagraph7"></a>

-As mentioned earlier, Digit has saved its customers over US$1 Billion so far, enabling many of its customers achieve their personal financial goals.
+As mentioned earlier, Digit has saved its customers, over US$1 Billion so far, enabling many of its customers to achieve their personal financial goals.

 This has been possible due to:
-- Digit's AI based solution that removes  any bias involved in financial decision by objectively analysing the individual's finances and automatically choosing the best option for the individual.
+- Digit's AI based solution removes  any bias involved in financial decisions by objectively analysing the individual's finances and automatically choosing the best option for the individual.
 - Digit allows individuals to save small amounts making savings a habit and easier for individuals to reach targeted financial goals.
-- Digit's mobile application provides simple and easy to use experience for consumers.
+- Digit's mobile application provides a simple and easy to use experience for consumers.
-- Automation of all tasks doing away the manual work of collating data which most individuals avoid.
+- Automation of all tasks doing away with the manual work of collating data which most individuals avoid.
 - Digit's use of technological solutions making its customers day to day living simpler.

 ## Domain Landscape and Company Performance <a name="paragraph3"></a>

-Personal finance Fintech is still a nascent industry with most startups pre dominantly operating in the North American market.
+Personal finance Fintech is still a nascent industry with most startups predominantly operating in the North American market as depicted in "Competitors" section in this case study.
+Also refer [Digit's competitors.](https://craft.co/digitco/competitors)

-Digit has stated in this case study has been voted one of the best in the industry and is currently values at approx. US$500M.
-Digit's revenue is estimated at US$15M per annum approx. and employs approx 120 people.

-But in the last few years, this has seen rapid change with European companies such as Numbrs (DE), Bankin’ (FR) and Money Dashboard (UK) offering more or less similar services.
+Digit, as evidenced in this case study and summarised below, can be said to be successful in the domain of Personal Finance.

+*Summary:*
+- It has been listed in  Forbes 2021 top 50 Fintech companies.
+- It has received in excess of US$250M in funding so far from major venture capital funds.
+- It is currently valued at approx. US$500M.
+- Last but not the least, its product satisfies its stated financial purpose of encouraging micro savings- it has saved over US$1 Billion so far for its customers.

 ## Trends

+In the last few years, this domain has seen rapid changes with European companies such as Numbrs (DE), Bankin’ (FR) and Money Dashboard (UK) offering more or less similar services.

-The growth of Open Banking, Data Analytics and Artifical Intelligence will accelarate the personal finance products that will be introduced in the coming years.
+The growth of Open Banking, Data Analytics and Artificial Intelligence will accelerate the personal finance products that will be introduced in the coming years.

 The process of digitalisation of financial transactions has also been steeply accelerated by Covid 19.
 Social distancing and lockdowns have forced the young and the old, globally, down the digital path making the growth in personal finance applications a "given".